-PAINT AND ROOF COLORS
+PAINT & ROOF COLORS

-- Natural or traditional hues, similar to those found in the native setting of Round Mountain.
-The ARC will provide examples. - Pre-finished roof colors are allowed as long as they are of a brown or gray family of colors and must be approved by the ARC.
+Natural or traditional hues, similar to those found in the native setting of Round Mountain will be allowed.
+The ARC will provide examples.

+Pre-finished roof colors are allowed as long as they are of a brown or gray family of colors and must be approved by the ARC.